- Bargain Items are brand-new products that have been dinged, dented, or scuffed, but are otherwise in usable condition.

 - Turning the page on western tradition with the explosion of war

-The workbook is new and designed to serve as a companion to the Discovering Music Video Lectures and the Discovering Music text.
+The Student Workbook is new and designed to serve as a companion to the Discovering Music Video Lectures and the Discovering Music text.
 In this new 2nd edition, the outline of 17 units covering the Common Practice Period from 1600 to 1914 has not changed a bit.
 Because the textbook was enlarged so much, they decided to extract the student material (exercises, viewing guides, projects), add and revise here and there, and give this material its own book.
-The new student workbook is spiral-bound with 222 pages, which should make it convenient to use.
+The new Student Workbook is spiral-bound with 222 pages, which should make it convenient to use.
+A unit quiz for each chapter is found at the back of the workbook and the answers are found in the Teacher Manual.

-The Teacher Manual is recommended if taking the course for credit.
-A teacher's manual is no longer available in print, but can be downloaded from the author's site for a small fee: www.professorcarol.com/professor-carols-store .
-Featured musical selections that are referenced in the course materials are available for listening online: www.professorcarol.com/dm-listening .
-Additional support materials are online: www.professorcarol.com/dm-supplement . ~Amber
+The Teacher Manual is recommended if you take the course for credit and contains answers to the quizzes found in the Student Workbook and additionally has four exams with answers.
+A teacher's manual is no longer available in print, but can be downloaded from the author's site for a small fee: Professorcarol.com.